 Increase first contact resolution by understanding where the process can be improved

 In order to improve something, you first need to identify and isolate problem points.
 If your first contact resolution rate is low, it’s unlikely that your entire customer service system is broken.
 Instead, there will be a few isolated areas in which your team is underperforming.
 Identifying, isolating, and understanding these troublesome processes is absolutely necessary if you’re to implement measures that impact positively on your first contact resolution rate.

 One of the key ways in which you can better understand the failures of your customer service system is by following up on those occasions when customers express dissatisfaction or when there is no first contact resolution.
 This means introducing a process by which agents or digital systems identify and flag repeat contact.

 There are various ways to achieve this.
 For instance, filters can be set up to ensure that calls originating from the same telephone or account number are automatically flagged if they occur within a certain period of time.
 Likewise, speech and text analytics can be used to identify specific phrases that are indicative of repeat contact.
 This may include phrases such as “called before,” “last time I called,” “repeat problem,” or “return policy.”

-Feedback mechanisms, such as customer surveys, are also an excellent means of determining where your service can be improved.
+Feedback mechanisms, such as customer satisfaction surveys, are also an excellent means of determining where your service can be improved.
 These are particularly useful when used at the end of a call, as they allow a customer service department to confirm FCR.
 It’s often good practice to ask a customer directly whether their issue has been resolved, as it reinforces the idea of ‘resolution’ in both the agent’s and customer’s minds.
 Surveys also give customers an opportunity to provide further information as to how and why their problem has not been resolved.